1980 Labour Party leadership election (UK): The race begins

 On the morning following the announcement of Callaghan's resignation Denis Healey was reported by the press to be the favourite to win the contest.
-At this point, Michael Foot was understood to have decided not to stand, following discussions with Peter Shore as to who was best placed to successfully challenge Healey.
+At this point Michael Foot was understood to have decided not to stand, following discussions with Peter Shore as to who was best placed to successfully challenge Healey.
 John Silkin, who like Foot and Shore was considered to be on the left wing of the Party, had announced his candidacy, but he was not considered to have a realistic chance of beating Healey.
-It was thought possible that Tony Benn, another potential candidate, might "boycott" the election.
-If he stood however it was thought another MP on Labour's right wing might stand, possibly Bill Rodgers.
+It was thought possible that Tony Benn, another potential candidate, might boycott the election.
+If he stood, however, it was thought another MP on Labour's right wing might stand, possibly Bill Rodgers.
 At this point the bookmaker Ladbrokes made Healey clear favourite to win, offering odds of 4–5 on his being successful, while in contrast giving Shore odds of 6-1 and Silkin 10–1.

 By the following day, though, there was pressure on Foot to stand.
 While he indicated he had not yet made a final decision, The Glasgow Herald reported that it was thought unlikely that he would change his mind given Silkin made clear he would not withdraw in Foot's favour.
 Thus the election was reported as being likely to be a three-cornered fight, with Healey's supporters predicting a win for their candidate on the first ballot.
-Benn, meanwhile, spoke out against the contest, arguing the leadership should not be decided until new franchise rules which replaced the system of MPs electing the leader with an electoral college could be brought in in 1981.
+Benn, meanwhile, spoke out against the contest, arguing the leadership should not be decided until new franchise rules, which replaced the system of MPs electing the leader with an electoral college, could be brought in in 1981.

 Over the weekend following the announcement of Callaghan's resignation Foot faced pressure to run, including from his wife.
-Indeed, he commented that if he did not run "my wife might divorce me."
+Indeed he commented that if he did not run "my wife might divorce me."
 Foot also said he believed he could bring peace to the Labour Party, which was badly divided.
 Political journalist William Russell reported that Foot's intervention meant the prospects of a Healey win on the first ballot went from being "fair" to being "dashed".
 For Shore the impact was arguably even more significant.
-Edward Pearce would later write that while Shore had initially been seen as "a serious leadership contender, as candidate of the left against Healey", the nomination of Foot meant that his prospects "went to nothing".
-Foot's profile was given a boost when Callaghan asked him, in his position as deputy leader, to replace him at Prime Minister's Questions, until a new leader was elected.
+Edward Pearce would later write that whilst Shore had initially been seen as "a serious leadership contender, as candidate of the left against Healey", the nomination of Foot meant that his prospects "went to nothing".
+Foot's profile was given a boost when Callaghan asked him, in his position as deputy leader, to replace him at Prime Minister's Questions until a new leader was elected.